jschmold/jschmold-web/content/blog/going-analog.md

 | Tomighty / Marinara Timer     | Spinny baking timer     | Workflow        |

 I love technology, and I want to make that clear before I complain.
 I would not be a developer if I didn't love technology, and I've loved technology since I was a kid.
 But there are some things about it that I _**can't stand**_.
 Those things are emails, notifications, and apps being made "stupid".
-Every time you use a website you have to deal with modals asking you to "Subscribe" to their content, every app you register to seems to feel entitled to sending you _copious amounts of utter bullshit_ via notifications or emails, and a lot of apps are built to be so "stupid" that "anyone can use them", making them look like they have more features than they actually do.
+Every time you use a website you have to deal with modals asking you to "Subscribe" to their content, every app you register to seems to feel entitled to sending you _copious amounts of spam_ via notifications or emails, and a lot of apps are built to be so "stupid" that "anyone can use them", making them look like they have more features than they actually do.

 I've tried a _lot_ of different softwares to get focused as an individual.
 On a team you no doubt require software, but as an individual do we really need all the sparkle?
 That's part of what my Going Analog journey is about.